zofiyaH/trminalcodeinunix/README.md

+TRMINAL.C

-This is a simple and beginner-friendly C project designed to help you practice working with the terminal in Unix/Linux environments.
+This is a simple C program written for practicing basic terminal commands in Unix/Linux environments.
-It includes basic input/output operations and simple logic using standard C syntax.

-Great for students or anyone new to:

-Compiling C code with GCC

-Running programs from the terminal

-Understanding how command-line tools work
+Description: The program demonstrates the use of standard C syntax, including input/output and basic logic.
+It is useful for beginners who want to get familiar with C programming on the command line.

+How to Compile and Run:

+Open a terminal in the folder where TRMINAL.C is located.
+Compile using: gcc TRMINAL.C -o trminal
+Run using: ./trminal
+Requirements:

+GCC compiler
+Unix/Linux terminal or Git Bash on Windows
+Notes: This project is for learning purposes.
+Feel free to modify it